Are you struggling to make new friends, form healthy relationships, or otherwise connect with people in your life?

 - You have been diagnosed with social anxiety or another mental health condition that has impacted your relationships with others.

 IPT is typically – but not always – a short-term therapy, lasting 12-16 weeks, with three distinct phases: beginning, middle, and end.
-It can be combined with other types of therapy (which may last longer) and your therapist may decide to use interpersonal therapy methods during your treatment while also using other approaches to fit your individual needs.
+It can be combined with other types of therapy (which may last longer), and your therapist may decide to use interpersonal therapy methods during your treatment while also using other approaches to fit your individual needs.

 During the middle phase of IPT, your therapist will work with you to identify patterns in your behavior or interactions that may be contributing to your depression, anxiety, or other mental health issues.
-Your therapist will then help them develop new strategies for dealing with these patterns in order to improve their overall wellbeing.
+Your therapist will then help them develop new strategies for dealing with these patterns in order to improve their overall well-being.

 Overall, Interpersonal Therapy provides individuals with a safe space to explore their interpersonal relationships and develop new strategies for managing stressors or difficult situations.
 Through this process, individuals are able to gain insight into themselves and build healthier relationships with those around them.